ksu-cs-textbooks/cc410/content/y-milestones/06-orders-combos.md

 * `TotalsAre0Initially()` - the subtotal, tax, and total are 0 initially.
 * `NegativeTaxRateThrowsException()` - setting the tax rate to a negative value throws an exception.
 * `TaxRateOver100ThrowsException()` - setting the tax rate to a value over 1.0 throws an exception.
-* `AddItemsUpdatesSize()` - add three fake items one at a time and check size after each one.
+* `AddItemsUpdatesSize()` - add a few fake items one at a time and check size after each one.
-* `AddItemsUpdatesTotals()` - add three fake items one at a time and check subtotal, tax, and total after each one.
+* `AddItemsUpdatesTotals()` - add a few fake items one at a time and check subtotal, tax, and total after each one.
-* `AddItemsUpdatesCalories()` - add three fake items one at a time and check calories after each one.
+* `AddItemsUpdatesCalories()` - add a few fake items one at a time and check calories after each one.
 * `ContainsUsesInstanceComparison()` - confirm that the `contains` method uses instance comparison.
 Create two actual order items (this cannot be done with fakes) that will return true when `equals()` is called.
 Place one in the order, and use them to confirm that `contains` returns both true and false when given two items that are equal but not the same instance.
-* `RemoveUsesInstanceComparison()` - confirm that the `removeItem` method uses instance comparison.
+* `RemoveUsesInstanceComparison()` - confirm that the `remove` method uses instance comparison.
 Create two actual order items (this cannot be done with fakes) that will return true when `equals()` is called.
 Place both in in the order, then remove one and confirm that the correct one was removed using contains.
 You may wish to do this twice, removing the first one added once and the second one added the second time.
 * `OrderNumberFromSingleton()`- confirm that the `Order` class is using `OrderNumberSingleton`.
 Create a fake `OrderNumberSingleton` that returns a value for an order number, then instantiate an `Order` and verify that it received the given order number.
 * `TaxRateSetGlobally()` - create two `Order` instances, change the tax rate, and confirm that both use the new tax rate.
 This is best done by adding an item to each order and checking the `tax` virtual attribute.
 * `RemoveMissingItemDoesNotThrow()` - removing an item not in the order should not throw an exception.